 The phases of clinical trials

 Clinical trials have four phases.
-The purpose of these phases is to determine an appropriate dosage, test a medical treatment or drug, and to search for side effects on test subjects.
-The FDA must approve Phases I, and II before Phase 3 trials can begin.
+These phases aim to determine the appropriate dosage, test a medical treatment or drug, and search for side effects on test subjects.
+The FDA must approve Phases I and II before Phase 3 trials can begin.
 Note: Some clinical trials also have a Phase 0.
 Phase 0 can help a research team determine whether the clinical trial should proceed.
-A very small group of participants are tested to determine whether the medical treatment, drug, or device will work on humans.
+Researchers test a very small group of participants to determine whether a medical treatment, drug, or device will work on humans.